THE NUMBERED CARDS

 The number Nine is symbolized by the Tarot deck created in 1893 by Vachetta.
 The way of exposing the suit symbols has nothing to do with earlier Tarot decks.
 Every single card is a heavily illustrated distinct piece of art.
 Next to the suit symbols there is only decoration, but the cards are extremely overcharged with this decoration.

 The best geographic figure representing the number nine consists of three interlacing triangles.
 The number Nine is the fourth composed number, three times three.
 This growth multiplied with itself gives a super growth, and leads to overabundance.
 With the number eight we were at the summit of perfection, now we are moving away.
 It is time to collect the fruits of work that has been done, otherwise they will rot away.
-Keywords for the number Nine are fulfilment, overabundance and harvest but also rotting away and deterioration.
+Keywords for the number Nine are Fulfilment, Interest and Harvest but also Overabundance, Rotting away, Uncontrolled growth (Cancer), Waste and Deterioration.

 The number ten is best represented by the marriage of two pentagrams, one pointing upwards and the other pointing downwards.
 Ten is a composed number, two times five.
 Here black magic and white magic are united in one.
 The cycle is completed and rebirth is there.
 All different numerals are present in the series from 1 to 10, so we are back again in one, the seed that contains everything.
 This totality of everything is symbolized by the Ten Commandments that contains all the laws that God needed for us.
 The number Ten can signify that the cycle has been completed or in contrary that it has failed and that we have to restart from the beginning.
 The number Ten corresponds to going back to start, restarting the cycle.
-Keywords for the number Ten are cycle, rebirth, reincarnation, starting over, back to unity.
+Keywords for the number Ten are Cycle, Finish, Rebirth, Reincarnation, Starting over, Back to unity.

 COPYRIGHT © 2017 - Iolon | ALL RIGHTS RESERVED